clekremer/ppfourresub/README.md

 ### Setting tab:
 - add DATABASE_URL in the Config Vars
 - add DISABLE_COLLECTSTATIC = 1 in the Config Vars
+- add SECRET_KEY to config vars
+- add debug false to config vars

 ### Prepare the .env and settings.py file:
 - In GitPod workspace, create an .env file